anshuman-law/law-syllabi/Corporate-Law.md

 o	Suggested readings:

+    o	RH Coase, The Nature of the Firm, 4 Economica 386 (1937).
+Available at: https://doi.org/10.1111/j.1468-0335.1937.tb00002.x

+    o	A Alchian and H Demsetz, Production, Information Costs, and Economic Organization, available at: https://www.jstor.org/stable/1815199

+    o	BD Baysinger & HN Butler, The Role of Corporate Law in the Theory of the Firm, 28 The Journal of Law and Economics 179 (1985).
+Available at: https://www.journals.uchicago.edu/doi/abs/10.1086/467079?journalCode=jle

     o	Henry Hansmann et al, Law and the Rise of the Firm (2006), available at: https://www.jstor.org/stable/4093574

+    o	Lynn S. Paine & Suraj Srinivasan, A Guide to the Big Ideas and Debates in Corporate Governance, available at: https://hbr.org/2019/10/a-guide-to-the-big-ideas-and-debates-in-corporate-governance

+    o	Milton Friedman, A Friedman doctrine‐- The Social Responsibility of Business Is to Increase Its Profits, available at: https://www.nytimes.com/1970/09/13/archives/a-friedman-doctrine-the-social-responsibility-of-business-is-to.html

+    o	Umakanth Varottil, The Evolution Of Corporate Law In Post‐Colonial India: From Transplant To Autochthony, available at: https://dx.doi.org/10.2139/ssrn.2557809

 ### Module II: Conceptual Foundations: